Mercedes-Benz Group (OTCMKTS:MBGYY) Stock Rating Lowered by UBS Group

-Mercedes-Benz Group (OTCMKTS:MBGYY – Get Free Report) was downgraded by equities researchers at UBS Group from a “strong-buy” rating to a “hold” rating in a report issued on Tuesday,Zacks.com reports.
+UBS Group downgraded shares of Mercedes-Benz Group (OTCMKTS:MBGYY – Free Report) from a strong-buy rating to a hold rating in a report released on Tuesday morning,Zacks.com reports.

-Separately, Barclays lowered shares of Mercedes-Benz Group from an “equal weight” rating to an “underweight” rating in a report on Monday.
+Separately, Barclays downgraded shares of Mercedes-Benz Group from an “equal weight” rating to an “underweight” rating in a research report on Monday.

-Mercedes-Benz Group (OTCMKTS:MBGYY – Get Free Report) last released its quarterly earnings results on Friday, October 25th.
-The company reported C$0.50 earnings per share (EPS) for the quarter.
+Mercedes-Benz Group (OTCMKTS:MBGYY – Get Free Report) last posted its earnings results on Friday, October 25th.
+The company reported C$0.50 EPS for the quarter.
 Mercedes-Benz Group had a net margin of 7.36% and a return on equity of 11.66%.
-The company had revenue of C$37.95 billion for the quarter.
-On average, equities analysts anticipate that Mercedes-Benz Group will post 2.55 EPS for the current fiscal year.
+The firm had revenue of C$37.95 billion for the quarter.
+As a group, equities research analysts expect that Mercedes-Benz Group will post 2.55 EPS for the current year.

 Mercedes-Benz Group Company Profile